mit-crpg/TIMCAT/readme.md

 For more info and access to other already modeled plants contact: Prof. Koroush Shirvan kshirvan@mit.edu

+## Acknowledgements
+This work has been primarily supported by Fortum, www.fortum.com.

+Partial financial support by Department of Energy: Nuclear Energy University Program (DOE-NE0008989), ARC-20 (DE-NE0009049) and ARPA-E (DEAR0000978) and by Électricité De France (EDF).

 ## Quick Install

 Use python 3.9